rapidsai/cudf/docs/cudf/source/developer_guide/developer_guide.md

 library_design
 ```

-The rest of this document focuses on a higher-level overview of best practices in cuDF.
+The rest of this document focuses on a high-level overview of best practices in cuDF.

 ## Directory structure and file naming